Secretary of Defense Exceptional Civilian Service Award: For non DOD employees

-In lieu of this award, the Office of the Secretary of Defense Exceptional Public Service Award is presented to those 'non-career civilian employees, private citizens, and foreign nationals', for their contributions, assistance, or support who do not derive his or her principal livelihood from U.S. Government employment.
+In lieu of this award, Department of Defense Medal for Distinguished Public Service is presented to those 'non-career civilian employees, private citizens, and foreign nationals', for their contributions, assistance, or support who do not derive his or her principal livelihood from U.S. Government employment.
 It is OSD's highest level non-career medaled award.

 Award Criteria

 Performance is characterized by exceptional civilian service to OSD as a whole or the specific OSD Component.